Ejxzdevs/Real-Estate-Management-System/README.md

 ![Logo](RealEstateSample.png)

-## Features
+## Features 📌
  - Home Page
-    - Introduction Section(Brief overview of the platform)
+    - Introduction Section: Brief overview of the platform
-    - Benefit Section(Highlights the advantages of using the platform.)
+    - Benefit Section: Highlights the advantages of using the platform
-    - Latest Properties(Showcases the most recent property listings)
+    - Latest Properties: Showcases the most recent property listings
-    - Expert Section(Features industry experts offering advice or services.)
+    - Expert Section: Features industry experts offering advice or services
  - Propeties Page
-    - Filter(Search and filter properties based on various criteria (e.g., location, price, type).)
+    - Filter: Search and filter properties based on various criteria (e.g. price, type)
-    - View Details(Detailed view of individual property listings.)
+    - View Details: Detailed view of individual property listings
-    - Inquire(Option to inquire or contact about a specific property.
+    - Inquire: Option to inquire or contact about a specific property
-)
  - News Page
-    - News Lists
+    - News Lists: Displays real estate-related news and updates.
  - About Page
-    - About Us Information
+    - About Us Information: Information about the company, mission, and values.
  - Admin
     - Dashboard
         - total house sale